shijuvar/shijuvar/masterclass.md

 * Mutexes.
 * Go Modules.
 * HTTP programming: From basics to building production-ready apps.
-*	Testing Go applications: From basics to BDD-style testing and mocking.
+*	Testing Go applications: From basics to TDD/BDD testing and mocking.
-* Go 1.18 Generics
-* Building CLI applications
+* Generics.
+* Context package.
+* Structured Logging with slog

 # Distributed Systems and Microservices in Go